rstacruz/npm-pipeline-rails/README.md

 ## Skipping Rails asset pipeline

-The recommended setup renders files to `vendor/assets/stylesheets/brunch/` and `vendor/assets/javascripts/brunch/`.
-(Replace `brunch` with whatever build tool you use.)
+The recommended setup renders files to `vendor/assets/stylesheets/webpack/` and `vendor/assets/javascripts/webpack/`.
+(Replace `webpack` with whatever build tool you use.)
 You may opt to output to `public/assets/stylesheets/` and `public/assets/javascripts/` instead.

 This is not recommended since you will miss out on automatic asset fingerprinting, among other nice integrations.